stak21/holberton-system_engineering-devops/0x19-postmortem/README.md

         3:40 pm - Gave a report of the current situation, the secondary server had crashed and all requests were being sent to the primary server
-        4:00 pm - The cause appeared to happen because Sammie our SRE on the previous shift had left a mug of coffee in the server room where the servers were being run There was a small disturbance and the coffee had appeared to spill over the computer that was running our primary server.
+        4:00 pm - The cause appeared to happen because Sammie our SRE on the previous shift had left a mug of coffee in the server room where the servers were being run.
+There was a small disturbance and the coffee had appeared to spill over the computer that was running our primary server.
         4:05 pm - We had an extra computer where we started up the server using our puppet automation deployment 4:10 pm - While we waited for the server to run, we got a bag of rice and dumped the laptop in the rice 4:30 pm - The server is up and running, and appears to be working properly.
 Doing final tests to make sure everything is good
-        5:00 pm - We updated the users that everything is running laptop __Root cause:__
+        5:00 pm - We updated the users that everything is running __Root cause:__

         The on the day 4/20/2019, our SRE on call Sammie Left some coffee on the desk that had a computer that was